strongtyped/strongtyped.github.io/source/_posts/2014-05-11-reactive-programming-try-future.markdown

 comments: true
 ---

-This is a first of two blog posts of about _Reactive Programming in Scala_.
+This is a first of two blog posts about _Reactive Programming in Scala_.
 The blog post about [_Functional Programming in Scala_](/blog/2014/05/11/functional-programming-in-scala) introduced _pure computations resulting in exactly one value_.
 Reactive programming deals, in a functional way,